deftio/yackbox/dev/features.md

 # yackbox.js

 # yackbox.js is a pure js chat control
+Useful for:
+chat apps
+monitoring / debugging chat  and llm apps used as a log viewer (hide entry area)

 ## stand alone js
 can be used in any "div", is responsive